wareya/StillWaiting/readme.md

+STILL WAITING for godot's 3d physics and collision detection (specifically `move_and_slide`) to stop being extremely buggy.

-A proof-of-concept 3d game with randomly generated labyrinths.
+A proof-of-concept 3d dungeon action game with randomly generated labyrinth layouts.

 Licensed under the MIT license.